Richard Epstein

 Visiting Fellow, Fall 2018 and Spring 2019

-Hyunseop Kim is an Associate Professor in the Department of Philosophy at Seoul National University, where he teaches ethics and serves as an active member in running its Philosophy-Politics-Economics program.
+Hyunseop Kim is a Professor in the Department of Philosophy at Seoul National University, where he teaches ethics and serves as an active member in running its Philosophy-Politics-Economics program.
 He received a Ph.D. in philosophy from New York University in 2012 and was a Postdoctoral Scholar in the Center for Ethics in Society at Stanford University in 2012-14.
 He served as a Judge at the Seoul Eastern District Court and as a Judge Advocate in the Republic of Korea Army in 2003-6.
 His primary areas of research are moral, political and legal philosophy.
-His recent publications appeared in, among others, Philosophical Studies, Political Theory and International Theory.
-While he visits the Classical Liberal Institute in the 2018-9 academic year on sabbatical, Hyunseop plans to broaden his horizon by working on property, tax justice, contracts, constitutional law and democracy.
+His recent publications appeared in, among others, Philosophy, Economics and Philosophy, Oxford Studies in Philosophy of Mind, Political Theory, and International Theory.
+He is working on, among other things, property-owning democracy, democratic backsliding, and the value of economic growth.

 Stefanie Jung